Arizona English journal

 Calls for manuscripts

-The spring issue of the Arizona English Teachers Journal asks for general interest manuscripts that offer insight on important issues for English Language Arts teachers.
+We also welcome general interest manuscripts in every issue.
+We ask for general interest manuscripts that offer insight into important issues for English Language Arts teachers at all levels of instruction.
 Through reflection, inquiry, narration, or a call for action, we hope to hear your stories and learn from your work.
-As a practitioner journal, AETJ articles foreground classroom experiences, provide vivid details, and offer exemplary storytelling while grounding content in current research and discussion.
+As a practitioner journal, AEJ articles foreground classroom experiences, provide vivid details, and offer exemplary storytelling while grounding content in current research and discussion.

 This column opens space for the discussion of how equity, justice, and inclusivity looks in our classrooms.
 Modeled on the NCTE English Journal’s #disrupttexts column and the work that Lorena Germán, Julia E. Torres, Dr. Kimberly N. Parker, and Tricia Ebarvia are doing to bring BIPOC+ voices to the classroom and to re-envision the literary canon, this column will make space for BIPOC+ educators to speak on the ways they are bringing inclusive voices into their classrooms.